Franz König: Archbishop of Vienna

 Remaining as Coadjutor Bishop for just under four years, he was named the fourteenth Archbishop of Vienna, succeeding Theodor Innitzer.
 König was created Cardinal-Priest of Sant'Eusebio by Pope John XXIII in the consistory of 15 December 1958.
 This was an unexpected action on the part of John XXIII, who had been advised to withhold the red hat from König due to the unclear legal situation of the Church in Austria: the Austrian coalition government, on the insistences of Social Democratic Party ministers, refused to accept the concordat negotiated between the Holy See and Chancellor Engelbert Dollfuss's Austrofascist government.

 After meeting personally with König, John XXIII decided that, "I have a different opinion.
 I will put you on my list and you will find a solution".
 By 1958 the newly appointed Cardinal König had managed to convince the authorities in Austria to recognise the earlier regulations in a new treaty, which was signed in 1961.
 In 1964 he founded the organization Pro Oriente, to promote the relationship between the Catholic and Orthodox churches.

+After the first meeting between Church and Freemasonry which had been held on 11 April 1969 at the convent of the Divine Master in Ariccia, he was the protagonist of a series of public handshakes between high prelates of the Roman Catholic Church and the heads of Freemasonry.

 König was appointed Bishop for the Catholic military ordinariate of Austria on 21 February 1959, a position he resigned on 27 June 1980.
 He has also served as President of the Austrian Episcopal Conference.

 Within the Church, König worked to ensure a diverse communion that was united despite the apparent differences, with König himself holding both conservative and liberal viewpoints.

-He was an elector in three conclaves: 1963 and the two conclaves of 1978.
+König was an elector in three conclaves: 1963 and the two conclaves of 1978, and played a pivotal role in the second conclave of 1978.
+The two top candidates, conservative Giuseppe Siri and liberal Giovanni Benelli, both faced too much opposition to win the papacy.
+When the emerging compromise candidate, Giovanni Colombo, announced that he would decline if elected, König proposed an unorthodox alternative for a church that had not had a pope from outside Italy in 455 years: Polish archbishop Karol Wojtyła, who was then elected and would reign as Pope John Paul II for 26 years.